Reggie Brown (impersonator)

-Reginald Dennis Odell II (born September 28, 1980) is a writer, actor, comedic impersonator and look-alike of former U.S. President Barack Obama.
+Reginald Dennis Odell II (born 1980) is an American actor, writer and comedic impersonator and look-alike of former U.S. President Barack Obama.

-Reggie first made international headlines due to the controversy surrounding his performance at the 2011 Republican Leadership Conference, his occasional television appearances, and his activity on YouTube.
+Brown first made international headlines due to the controversy surrounding his performance at the 2011 Republican Leadership Conference, his occasional television appearances, and his activity on YouTube.

 Early life and education

 Brown is a native of Chicago, and was born Reginald Dennis Odell II in Maywood, Illinois, a suburb of Chicago.
-Like President Obama, Brown was born to a white mother and Black father.
+Brown was born to a white mother and black father.
 When Brown was five years old, his father and mother separated leaving her to raise Reggie and his older brother Lawrence on her own.
-When Brown was 9, his mother married his step father, Lawrence Brown.
-A year later his step father was diagnosed with Leukemia and began a 3-year battle with the disease.
+At the age of 9, his mother married his step father, Lawrence Brown.
+A year later his step father was diagnosed with leukemia and began a 3-year battle with the disease.
 At the age of 13, his step father died, leaving Brown and his siblings to be raised by a single mother.

 Brown attended the University of Illinois at Urbana–Champaign before dropping out of college to pursue a career in modeling.
 After joining Ford Model Management, he enrolled at The Acting Studios Chicago to take voice and acting classes.

 Career

 Local reporter

 From 2006 to 2008, Brown worked as a blogger for WMAQ-TV's Street Team, where he covered local events.
-On September 9, 2008 Brown won an Emmy for 'Outstanding Achievement for Alternate Media/ New Media Interactivity' for his contributions to the coverage of Looptopia Live as part of the Street Team from the Chicago/Midwest Chapter of The National Academy of Television Arts And Sciences.
+On September 9, 2008, Brown won an Emmy for 'Outstanding Achievement for Alternate Media/ New Media Interactivity' for his contributions to the coverage of Looptopia Live as part of the Street Team from the Chicago/Midwest Chapter of The National Academy of Television Arts And Sciences.